EmilyMcCracken/Formtastic_Gem_Demo/README.md

 <img src="app/assets/images/author_show.png" alt="">

+<h2> Other Features! </h2>

+Some other features I implemented...

+<h4> 1.
+Hints: </h4>
+Hints are put in the same line as the 'input' part of the form.

+Example:  <%= f.input :email, :hint => "must be a valid email to proceed!"%>

+This will show while a user is filling out a form.
+It is helpful for when you want them to have some extra information to help them fill out your forms.

 <h2> Documentation & Resources! </h2>
 I recommend these sites for more information and to delve deeper into Formtastic!